ChanthMiao/ghc-wiki-mirror/mailing-lists-and-irc.md

 ## IRC

-GHC developers also hang out on `#ghc` channel on [FreeNode](http://freenode.net/).
+GHC developers also hang out on `#ghc` channel on [libera.chat](https://libera.chat/) (not freenode).
 This is a good place to ask questions related to working on GHC itself; if you have more general questions then `#haskell` is probably more appropriate.

 Chatlogs can be found at ???(~~[http://ircbrowse.net/browse/ghc](http://ircbrowse.net/browse/ghc)~~ currently serves irrelevant ads)